Harold Pope Jr.

 Our Solution: Introduce Harold Through Integrated Earned and Paid Media.
 By heavily emphasizing Harold’s veteran and service background early and often through integrated owned, earned, and paid media, voters recognized the leadership capabilities that Harold could bring to the State Senate.

 The Result: A Victory for Freedom.
 On November 3, 2020, Harold Pope, Jr. earned 52% of the vote.
-And more broadly, Foundation Blue Media’s digital program for the New Mexico State Senate Caucus helped the Caucus gain the additional seat needed to finally pass progressive legislation, including rescission of the abortion ban, through the New Mexico State Senate to become law.
+And more broadly, Foundation Blue Media’s digital program for the New Mexico State Senate Caucus helped the Caucus gain the additional seat needed to finally pass progressive legislation, including rescission of the abortion ban.

 Ready to go?